• Skip to primary navigation

 Enjoy the Art World with First Fridays

-Love to discover all things artistic and/or cultural?
+Do you love to discover all things artistic and/or cultural?
 Head to Winnipeg’s Exchange District for First Fridays.
 On the first Friday evening of every month, numerous Winnipeg art galleries, shops, and art-focused businesses are open to the public.
 Always lively and always fun, the monthly event is dedicated to a “greater understanding, appreciation, and promotion of the arts & the further development of a vital Exchange Area community.”

 One of the best ways to see the city, The Loop is a curated walking tour in Winnipeg that allows you to explore downtown Winnipeg, the Exchange District, and Old St. Boniface.
-From the St. Boniface Cathedral to Esplanade Riel to Louis Riel’s Tombstone, there are over 60 places of interest to visit along the 9.5 kilometre loop.
+From the St. Boniface Cathedral to Esplanade Riel to Louis Riel’s Tombstone, there are over 60 places of interest to visit along the 9.5-kilometre loop.

 Celebrate at the Pride Festival

-Pride Winnipeg Festival is a ten-day summer event that celebrates the LGBTQIA2S+ community through events, rallies, parties, and a wonderful pride parade in downtown Winnipeg.
+Pride Winnipeg Festival is a ten-day summer event that celebrates the 2SLGBTQ+ community through events, rallies, parties, and a wonderful pride parade in downtown Winnipeg.
 Trust us, it’s a blast!
 Make sure to get out there and celebrate love.

 Visit the Forks

-The Forks is one of the top things to do in Manitoba, and is known as a highlight of visiting the city.
+The Forks is one of the top things to do in Manitoba and is known as a highlight of visiting the city.
 A meeting place for over 6,000 years due to its convenient location at the junction of the Red and Assiniboine Rivers, today it’s an indoor market with a magnificent array of shops, restaurants, and so much more.
-Also check out the Oodena Celebration Circle and the Ai WeiWei “Forever Bicycles” sculpture in the area.
+Also, check out the Oodena Celebration Circle and the Ai WeiWei “Forever Bicycles” sculpture in the area.

 Spend Time at Assiniboine Park

 One of the loveliest and most popular parks in Manitoba, Assiniboine Park is a sprawling space for picnics, sports, cycling, walking, and more.
 With a great café (one of our top picks for breakfast in Winnipeg), the Leo Mol Sculpture Gallery, and the beautiful new Leaf – complete with outdoor gardens and innovative indoor horticultural attractions – there’s enough to keep you busy at Assiniboine Park for at least a day or two.
-Also keep an eye out for events at the park.
+Also, keep an eye out for events at the park.

 Play at the Children’s Museum